Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 - Salt spray benchmark: ASTM B117 rating ≥1,000 hours for direct coastal exposure.

 In 2019, a Caribbean resort on St. Thomas replaced all exterior door hardware after just three years of service.
 The original specification called for 304 stainless steel hinges and closers — a grade that performs well in most commercial environments.
 But three years of direct trade-wind salt spray had left the hardware pitted, stained, and mechanically compromised.
-Self-closing doors no longer closed reliably.
+Self-closing doors no longer latched reliably.
 The replacement cost, including labor and guest-room downtime, exceeded $180,000.

 Why Coastal Environments Destroy Door Hardware